What is a talus fracture?

 Most patients present with pain and swelling about the ankle.
-They also experience severe ankle pain with inability to walk due to the bruising and swelling.
+They also experience severe ankle pain with an inability to walk due to bruising and swelling.

 Talus fractures are often the result of high-energy injuries.
 Falls from ladders and automobile accidents result in the most severe injuries.
-However, these fractures also may occur from twisting your ankle, resulting in small chips or fragments that are broken off the edges of the talus.
+However, these fractures also may occur from twisting the ankle, which can result in small chips or fragments that are broken off the edges of the talus.

 The talus (ankle bone) sits within the ankle "mortise" or hinge, which is made up of the two leg bones, the tibia and fibula.
-Three joints are present: the ankle, which allows the up and down motion of the foot with the leg; the subtalar joint, which allows for side-to-side movement; and the talonavicular joint, which has a complicated biomechanical function that controls flexibility of the foot and the arch of the foot.
+There are three joints: the ankle, which allows the up-and-down motion of the foot with the leg; the subtalar joint, which allows for side-to-side movement; and the talonavicular joint, which has a complicated biomechanical function that controls flexibility of the foot and the arch of the foot.
 The talus has no muscular attachments and is mostly covered with cartilage, which makes injuries difficult to heal.